sagemath/trac_to_gh/Issue 4896.md

 # Issue 4896: fill in missing magma --> sage conversions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4896

 Original creator: was